nottux/depencies_lister/README.txt

-lists depencies of multiple .deb packages its a linux bash script
+lists depencies of multiple .deb packages its a linux shell script "sh"